web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 })
 ```

 The default path is `/login`.
-You can change that path is needed:
+You can change that path if needed:

 ```yaml
 security: